GEOG 102 : Geography of the Human Environment

 - For Bachelor of Arts students, please ignore the above link to the Graduate Profile: Bachelor of Science.
 Unfortunately this link cannot be removed.
 The capabilities for this course were mapped to the University of Auckland Graduate Profile not the Bachelor of Science Graduate Profile: https://www.auckland.ac.nz/en/students/forms-policies-and-guidelines/student-policies-and-guidelines/graduate-profile.html

-- The learning outcomes are mapped to the University of Auckland Graduate Profile themes (erroneously identified as capabilities rather than themes in this Outline due to technical glitch).
+- The learning outcomes are mapped to the University of Auckland Graduate Profile themes.
 The learning outcomes of this course seek to deliver either all or part of the identified University of Auckland Graduate Profile theme(s).